 Immediately Below: Governor David Ige presents to 2016 Association for Conflict Resolution Hawaii Chapter President Lisa Jacobs a Proclamation naming October 20, 2016 as Hawaii Conflict Resolution Day.

-Immediately Below: Here are pictures of my fellow Alternative Dispute Resolution colleagues and me in October 2017, accepting Hawaii Conflict Resolution Day proclamations from Governor David Ige, Chief Justice Mark Recktenwald of the Hawaii Supreme Court, and members of the Honolulu City Council, respectively.
+Immediately Below: Here are pictures of Lisa with her fellow Alternative Dispute Resolution colleagues in October 2017, accepting Hawaii Conflict Resolution Day proclamations from Governor David Ige, Chief Justice Mark Recktenwald of the Hawaii Supreme Court, and members of the Honolulu City Council, respectively.

 Lisa is a member of the International Academy of Collaborative Professionals (IACP), and has been consulted on numerous occasions by the IACP Board of Directors and the IACP Executive Director for guidance on integrating Collaborative Divorce Practice and training and learning opportunities with local Hawaiian culture and customs.